Loading

 Shareholder structure

-At the balance sheet date, Folketrygdfondet was the largest shareholder, holding 8.0 per cent of the Kitron shares, followed by Verdipapirfond Odin Norge with 7.36 per cent and Vevlen Gård AS with 5.30 per cent.
+At the balance sheet date, Folketrygdfondet was the largest shareholder holding 10.0 per cent of the Kitron shares, followed by Verdipapirfonden Odin Norge with 7.16 per cent and MP Pensjon with 4.87 per cent.
 Liquidity of the share was 100 per cent.
-The 20 largest shareholders held a total of 53.31 per cent of the company’s shares at the end of the year.
+The 20 largest shareholders held a total of 54.44 per cent of the company’s shares at the end of the year.

 20 largest shareholders